sadgit/TeamCity.Node/README.md

  - `node.js NVM Installer` build runner to install/update to selected version of Node.js
  - `Phantom.JS` build runner to run `.js`, `.coffee` (or other script) file or source code.
  - `Grunt` build runner to run your grunt scripts.
 It's assumes you have `grunt` and `grunt-cli` NPM packages installed to local repo
+ - `Bower` build runner to run your bower scripts.
+It's assumes you have `bower` NPM package installed to local repo

 License